 M. Born and Company, Chicago, Illinois, Sample Books, 1905-1928, (C3777)

-Clothing sample books of M. Born and Company, a men's clothing supplier located in Chicago, IL.
+Clothing sample books of M. Born and Company, a men's clothing supplier located in Chicago, Illinois.
 Includes illustrations of the company's line of day and evening wear.
-No information available on the company's history.
+The company was established in 1876 by Moses Born, a German immigrant.
+OVERSIZE.

 Machir, John, Papers, 1791-1899, (C2893)